 If you have even a passing knowledge of business and economics, answering these questions might not seem that difficult.
 In fact, determining a firm’s economic performance and condition often is very difficult.
 Unfortunately, financial statements rarely are able to give completely definitive and precise answers to what seem to be simple economic questions.
 Why would this be so?

-Accounting’s measurement problems derive primarily from three factors.
+Accounting’s imprecision derive primarily from three factors.
 First, it is difficult to pin down exact criteria for measuring economic performance and economic condition.
 Second, accounting uses money as its fundamental measurement unit, and money’s unit value is not stable over time.
 Third, accounting rule makers have to allow for the fact that business managers often are motivated to distort economic reality rather than reflect it accurately.

 In terms of economic performance, our simplest criterion for doing well surely involves looking at cash flows.
 A business does well if it brings in more cash than it spends and vice versa.
 But for all but the very simplest of businesses such a measurement approach can be very problematic.
 Negative cash flow is not necessarily equivalent to poor economic performance and vice versa.
 Because of these problems, accountants have had to develop a more abstract concept of economic profitability, which creates its own problems.